rbb/scripts/README.md

 - pkglist: Attempt to list all the (debian/apt) packages that are installed, as a request by the user - ie. no depenencies, just the stuff that was part of an `apt-get install` or `aptitude install` line.
+- tardir   Create a compressed archive of a directory, with a timestamp in the name